Influenza A virus subtype H1N1: 1918–1920 flu pandemic

-The 1918 flu was an unusually severe and deadly strain of H1N1 avian influenza, a viral infectious disease, that killed from 17 to 50 or more million people worldwide over about a year in 1918 and 1920.
+The 1918 flu was an unusually severe and deadly strain of H1N1 swine influenza, which killed from 17 to 50 or more million people worldwide over about a year in 1918 and 1920.
 It was one of the deadliest pandemics in human history.

 The 1918 flu caused an abnormally high number of deaths, possibly due to it provoking a cytokine storm in the body.
-(The current H5N1 bird flu, also an Influenza A virus, has a similar effect.)
+(The H5N1 bird flu, also an Influenza A virus, has a similar effect.)
 After the 1918 flu infected lung cells, it frequently led to overstimulation of the immune system via release of immune response-stimulating cytokines (proteins that transmit signals between cells) into the lung tissue.
 This leads to extensive leukocyte migration towards the lungs, resulting in the destruction of lung cells and secretion of blood and mucus into the alveoli and airways.
 This makes it difficult for the patient to breathe and can result in suffocation.
 In contrast to other pandemics, which mostly kill the old and the very young, the 1918 pandemic killed unusual numbers of young adults, which may have been due to their healthy immune systems mounting a too-strong and damaging response to the infection.

 The term "Spanish" flu was coined because Spain was at the time the only European country where the press were printing reports of the outbreak, which had killed thousands in the armies fighting World War I (1914–1918).
 Other countries suppressed the news in order to protect morale.

 1976 swine flu outbreak

 In 1976, a novel swine influenza A (H1N1) caused severe respiratory illness in 13 soldiers, with one death at Fort Dix, New Jersey.
 The virus was detected only from 19 January to 9 February and did not spread beyond Fort Dix.
 Retrospective serologic testing subsequently demonstrated that up to 230 soldiers had been infected with the novel virus, which was an H1N1 strain.
-The cause of the outbreak is still unknown and no exposure to pigs was identified.
+The cause of the outbreak is still unknown, and no exposure to pigs was identified.